 - To award bursaries to ESTA (UK) members to help in the setting up of Chamber Music Projects for their pupils.

 What has the Joan Dickson Chamber Music Fund achieved?

-- The first JDCMF bursaries were awarded in 1999 since when a total of 73 pupil and 11 project bursaries, amounting to over £20,000, have been awarded.
+- The first JDCMF bursaries were awarded in 1999 since when a total of 150 pupil and 20 project bursaries, amounting to £45,000, have been awarded.

 - For further information contact firstname.lastname@example.org

-- The Joan Dickson Chamber Music Fund is generously supported by Thomastik-Infeld and Hidersine.
+- The Joan Dickson Chamber Music Fund is generously supported by Hidersine, Jargar, PartPlay, Thomastik-Infeld and Universal Edition.

 - JDCMF bursaree Conservatoire entry.

 Several JDCMF bursarees have gone on to study at Conservatoires or to read music at University and have credited their acceptance partly to skills honed during the chamber music courses that JDCMF bursaries helped them to attend.
 2017 was a bumper year with three students starting at Conservatoires and one gaining a Choral Scholarship to University.
 One student for each of the years 2014, 2015, 2016 gained places at Conservatoires.
 JDCMF bursaries are available to pupils of full members of ESTA (UK) to attend Chamber Music courses which they might not otherwise be able to attend.
 Pupils must be aged 17 or under.
-The Joan Dickson Chamber Music Fund would like to thank Thomastik-Infeld Vienna and Hidersine for their corporate sponsorship and also private individuals and trusts for their kind donations to the Fund.
+The Joan Dickson Chamber Music Fund would like to thank their corporate sponsors for their continued support, and also private individuals and trusts for their kind donations to the Fund.